glvnst/usersettings/README.md

 ## License

 This module is licensed under a BSD-style licence.
-See license.txt for details.
+See LICENSE.txt for details.

 ## To do

-- Make into a proper python package
-- Add to pypi
+- Unit tests (more for my benefit than for this package)

 ## Notes

-- *Not yet a proper python package.*
 - Requires the [appdirs][] module from pypi.
 - Created after asking this [question on stack overflow](http://stackoverflow.com/questions/16275031/portable-settings-and-app-data-storage-in-python)
 - usersettings not your cup of tea?
 Have a look at [configmgr](https://bitbucket.org/grantor61/configmgr), an earlier project which also leverages appdirs (which I helpfully discovered only *after* creating this module)